blocksds/sdk/docs/porting-guide.rst

 functions in a different way.

 BlocksDS uses `Elm's FatFs library <http://elm-chan.org/fsw/ff/00index_e.html>`_ instead.
-This library has been ported to use the DLDI and DSi interna SD card drivers that are provided by ``libnds``.
+This library has been ported to use the DLDI and DSi internal SD card drivers that are provided by ``libnds``.

 From the point of view of the source code, you can use the same includes as when